Mixonset Support: FAQ

 Screen Mirroring: works similarly as Airplay for both video/audio when your iPhone/devices support it.
 Also located in the Access Control Center.

-AUX cord: despite that it’s taken away from newer iPhones, it is still commonly available on many speakers/TVs/cars, so all you need is a lightning to AUX dongle to use it with the AUX cord.
+AUX cord: Despite being taken away from newer iPhones, the AUX is still commonly available on many speakers/TVs/cars, so all you need is a lightning to AUX dongle.

 Can't find what you're look for?
 Submit a request.